jielim36/Hotel-Booking-System-Android/Development Standard/Coding-Standard.md

 ```
 Login function and Activity layout type:
     java class naming: LoginActivity.java
-    resouce file naming: login_activity.xml
+    resouce file naming: activity_activity.xml

 Other:
-    Activity layouts should start with "module_activity".
+    Activity layouts should start with "activity_module".
-    Fragment layouts should start with "module_fragment".
+    Fragment layouts should start with "fragment_module".
-    Dialog layouts should start with "module_dialog".
+    Dialog layouts should start with "dialog_module".
-    Include layouts should start with "module_include".
+    Include layouts should start with "include_module".
-    ListView row layouts should start with "module_list_item".
+    ListView row layouts should start with "list_item_module".
-    RecyclerView item layouts should start with "module_recycle_item".
+    RecyclerView item layouts should start with "recycle_item_module".
-    GridView row layouts should start with "module_grid_item".
+    GridView row layouts should start with "grid_item_module".
 ```

 **2. Drawable and anim resources should be named in lowercase with underscores**